Williams Racing: 2020–2022: Team sale to Dorilton Capital and Capito era

 Russell scored back-to-back points at the 2021 Italian Grand Prix and at the 2021 Russian Grand Prix (9th and 10th respectively; in the latter he qualified 3rd, behind Carlos Sainz Jr. and pole-sitter Lando Norris).
 Williams finished in 8th place in the Constructors' Championship with 23 points, 10 points ahead of Alfa Romeo, which finished in 9th place.

 For the 2022 season, Russell left Williams to join the Mercedes works team, whose junior team he had been a part of.
 Ex-Red Bull driver, Alex Albon, was signed to replace Russell.
 Latifi retained his spot in the team.
 Prior to the season, Williams announced a partnership deal with the battery manufacturer Duracell.
 Albon scored the team's first points of the season in the Australian Grand Prix, where he pitted only once on the last lap and finished tenth.
 Albon also finished ninth in the Miami Grand Prix.
 Latifi achieved his first ever Q3 appearance at the British Grand Prix, though he dropped out of the points and finished in twelfth.
 Following a number of penalties for other drivers at the Belgian Grand Prix, Albon qualified ninth and started sixth.
 Albon went on to score Williams's third point position finish by ending the race in tenth.
 Prior to the third practice session at the Italian Grand Prix, Albon withdrew after feeling ill and suffering from appendicitis.
 Williams announced Nyck de Vries as the replacement.
 In his first ever qualifying session, de Vries qualified thirteenth, but started eighth after penalties. de Vries went on to finish ninth, scoring points on his debut.

-James Vowles era (2023–present)
+2023–present: Improvements under James Vowles

 Preceding the start of the 2023 race year, Mercedes ex-chief strategist James Vowles was announced to take over as the Team's new Principal, following the resignation of former Team Principal Jost Capito in 2022.